 Changes in Georgia Courts Due to Pandemic

 First, the court entered a specific order in almost every pending case to reinstate all deadlines under the court’s rules that were “tolled” or suspended by Chief Justice Melton’s March 14, 2020 order declaring a statewide judicial emergency, as extended on April 6 and May 11.
-These new orders do not revoke the extension of deadlines for initially filing new proceedings in the court, including appeals, but only affect proceedings filed prior to the March 14 emergency order.
-The statewide judicial emergency — which continues the suspension of all civil and criminal jury trials and bars courts from summoning and impaneling new trial and grand juries — remains in place through June 12, 2020.
+These new orders did not revoke the extension of deadlines for initially filing new proceedings in the court, including appeals, but only affected proceedings filed prior to the March 14 emergency order.
+The statewide judicial emergency — which continued the suspension of all civil and criminal jury trials and barred courts from summoning and impaneling new trial and grand juries — remained in place through at least June 12, 2020.

 Rule 9.1 currently permits telephone, but not videoconferencing, but only for pretrial or post-trial proceedings in civil actions.
 The Supreme Court of Georgia temporarily amended the rule on March 27, 2020 to permit the use of video conferences as well as telephone conferences for the duration of the statewide judicial emergency.

 The draft amendment under consideration would, if approved by the Supreme Court, remain in effect for 180 days after the current judicial emergency expires.
 Accommodations would be made to preserve privileged attorney-client communications.
 To ensure that a video trial would be accessible to the public, notice must be given to the parties and the public that a proceeding will take place by remote video conference.
 The public would be provided the opportunity to view the video conference either by joining it through a live video stream or other similar means.